 She can be contacted by email at luciahelenaabdalla@gmail.com or www.reciclandomentes.org

-Mark Hayward works as a Family Therapist in the health service in UK and applied himself to a number of systemic models before training in narrative therapy.
+Mark Hayward (he/him) works as a Family Therapist in the health service in UK and applied himself to a number of systemic models before training in narrative therapy.
 He works with young people and their families in a mental health setting and often uses videos of practice to analyse and demonstrate practice skills.
 Mark has been teaching narrative practice for about ten years after studying with Michael White and qualifying on the first Dulwich Centre post-graduate International course.
 Mark is a founding Director of the UK Institute of Narrative Therapy which brought together teachers and therapists in UK to co-ordinate training in narrative practice.

 Sabine Vermeire works at the Interactie-Academie, a training and therapy center in Antwerp, Belgium.
 For more than 30 years she has been engaged in several youth care projects and goes on therapeutic journeys with children, youngsters and families in contexts of trauma, violence and abuse.
 She leaves the beaten tracks in playful, creative ways when speaking becomes difficult.